abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/azure-batch.md

 ### Storage account

 The next step is to create the necessary Azure Storage.

-When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) you'll notice the **Create a storage account** dialog, as shown below.
+When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts), you'll notice the **Create a storage account** dialogue as shown below.

 ![](_images/azure_create_storage_account.png)